Options Trading Strategy Guide: Using ADX to Backtest Iron Condors

 Run Your Own Backtest

-If you enjoyed the examples in our article and want to run your own backtests on various tickers, you can easily use our Google Colab notebook.
+If you enjoyed the examples in our article and want to run your own backtests on various tickers to increase your max profit chances and avoid a loss on an iron condor, you can easily use our Google Colab notebook.
 Just make a copy and modify the parameters to your preference.

 For quick access to all necessary resources, we’ve included a few links below: